AND101-Group-1/PoetryApp/brainstorming.md

 7. Search for historical events/provide users with a historical event that occured on the current date, in the past years.

 **Arely**:
-- reframing negative thoughts to positive ones
+1. Reframing negative thoughts to positive ones
-- Something similar to the first idea can be fetching quotes and/or practice mindfulness
+2. Something similar to the first idea can be fetching quotes and/or practice mindfulness
-- Cooking recipes
+3. Cooking recipes
-- show flight statuses
+4. Show flight statuses
-- small actions to take to take care of the environment
+5. small actions to take to take care of the environment
-- Fetch Disney characters using https://disneyapi.dev/
+6. Fetch Disney characters using https://disneyapi.dev/
-- Some app to educate ourselves on animals
+7. Some app to educate ourselves on animals

 **Prest**:
-- AI Study Bot
+1. AI Study Bot
-- Finding nearest gyms around your location
+2. Finding nearest gyms around your location
-- Quiz about your favorite characters in fiction
+3. Quiz about your favorite characters in fiction
-- An app that pays you depending on how many miles you travelled
+4. An app that pays you depending on how many miles you travelled

 **Ana**:
 1. News app -> filter news based on a topic